Dudeman85/TORPEDOES/doc/Class References/ECS Reference.md

 engine::tranformSystem->SetPosition(entity, Vector3(100, 100, 100));
 ```

-All you need to do now is get a reference to the system and call Update in your game loop:
+All you need to do now is get a reference to the system and call Update and Init in your game loop:

 ```cpp
 //Get the gravity system